cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 }
 ```

-Which you can test with:
+You can test this with:

 ```sh
 $ go test github.com/alice/checkers/x/checkers/keeper
 ```

-Yes, this convenient [`setupMsgServer`](https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/msg_server_test.go#L11-L14) function was created by Ignite CLI.
-This _unit_ test is a bit of a misnomer because the `msgServer` created uses a real context and keeper, although with a [memory database](https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/keeper_test.go#L22), not mocks.
+This convenient [`setupMsgServer`](https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/msg_server_test.go#L11-L14) function was created by Ignite CLI.
+To call this a _unit_ test is slight misnomer because the `msgServer` created uses a real context and keeper, although with a [memory database](https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/keeper_test.go#L22), not mocks.

 ## Next up

 Ignite CLI separates concerns into different files.
-The most relevant file for you at this point is `x/checkers/keeper/msg_server_create_game.go`.
-As is obvious from its content:
+The most relevant file at this point is `x/checkers/keeper/msg_server_create_game.go`, as is obvious from its content:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/msg_server_create_game.go#L13]
 // TODO: Handling the message